Dinety-Team/Dinety/UI/README.md

 # UI
-We are planning to use some 3D models to design and implement them in the game's UI.
+We plan to utilize 3D models within the game's UI to achieve dynamic flipping effects.
-It can achieve a flipping effect if we use the model designs.
-We will use Blender to create the models and integrate them into Unity's 3D space directly, using code to carry out their operational logic.
+These models will be created in Blender and integrated directly into Unity's 3D environment, with operational logic implemented through code.
-We mix the note hit effects with the background dexterously.
-Utilizing a principle similar to the ripple effect, it will leave a better impression, avoiding powerful visual conflict.
-It's the first try in the history of rhythm games.
+Note-hit effects are skillfully blended with the background using a ripple-inspired technique, creating memorable impressions while minimizing visual dissonance.
+This innovative approach represents a first in rhythm game design.
+Our code ensures seamless UI model integration and decomposition, maintaining animation fluidity while reducing visual conflicts from disparate UI styles and abrupt animation transitions.
+The Dinety Team is confident our UI design will deliver an enhanced gaming experience with superior visual presentation.

 # Notice
-You can use our UI for your personal or public use, but not for commercial use.
-Please indicate the copyright information when using it.
+You may use our UI for personal or non-commercial public purposes, and study it for learning.
+Commercial use is prohibited.
+Please include copyright attribution when using it.

-> Making some minor changes and claiming copyright for yourself is allowed.
+> Minor modifications and claiming copyright for your adaptations are permitted.